javeria2/Delone/README.md

 # Delone - don't eat alone.

-- Have you ever been subjected to a completely new surrounding, like join a new school, get a new job and found yourself with no one to eat or hangout with?
+- Have you ever been subjected to a completely new surrounding, like join a new school, get a new job and found yourself with no one to eat out with?
 This application aims to solve this frequent user problem by providing a platform where poeple could interact and arrange to eat together.

 ## Tech Specs -
 * __Angular__ used for routing and data-binding on the client side.
 (SPA)